-Penalty notices will be issued to all parents who take their child on holiday during term time.
+Penalty notices will be issued to any parents who take their child on holiday during term time.
 Only in very exceptional circumstances will the headteacher authorise any leave.
-Any unauthorised absence during exams or formal testing will automatically incur a penalty notice.
+Any unauthorised absence of 10 sessions or over will automatically incur a penalty notice and fine.